aravindan-acct/frontend_UI_app/README.md

     a. `export WAFIP=<private ip of the waf>`

-        this is also the ip on which the api server can be accessed  through the waf>
+        Note: This is also the ip on which the api server can be accessed  through the waf

     b. `export WAFPublicIP=<public ip of the waf>`